Kelowna Mountie delivered ‘forceful’ blows, says expert in assault trial - Kelowna Capital NewsKelowna Capital News

 He attempted to handcuff the complainant and a struggle ensued.
 Shortly after, Const.
 Donahue arrived to assist in the arrest.

 Without being dispatched, Const.
-Pietrzak then arrived on the scene and ran towards the officers without asking for or being given direction.
+Pietrzak then arrived on the scene and ran towards the officers, without allegedly being asked or given direction.

 “He used closed hand strikes to Mr. Russell’s face,” said Carter.

-McCoshen said that is unclear from the video footage if Pietrzak reassessed the situation after delivering the first few blows.
+McCoshen stated that is unclear from the video footage if Pietrzak reassessed the situation after delivering the first few blows.

-Carter said that while Russell’s face was being struck, he started bleeding.
+Carter had said that while Russell’s face was being struck, he started bleeding.

-He then said that Russell never hit, kicked or injured himself or any of the other officers but was resisting arrest.
+He then added that Russell never hit, kicked or injured himself or any of the other officers but was resisting arrest.

-Carter said that while the claimant was not being aggressive, he did say that he vocalized his intent of not going to the ground.
+Carter said that while the claimant was not being aggressive, he did say that he vocalized his intention of not going to the ground.

-McCoshen alleges that while the punches delivered by Pietrzak did eventually bring Russell to the ground, they were unnecessary as three capable officers were present to complete the arrest.
+McCoshen alleged while the punches delivered by Pietrzak did eventually bring Russell to the ground, they were unnecessary as three capable officers were present to complete the arrest.

 “Force can be effective but not appropriate,” said McCoshen.